-As we age our body naturally produces less collagen, the protein responsible for the skin’s strength, structure, and elasticity.
-The rate at which collagen declines—causing sagging, wrinkles, aged spots, and uneven skin texture—is mostly down to your skin’s DNA according to dermatologist and skin surgeon Dr. Carole Hazan.
+As we age, our body naturally produces less collagen, the protein responsible for the skin’s strength, structure, and elasticity.
+The rate at which collagen declines—causing sagging, wrinkles, aged spots, and uneven skin texture—is mostly down to your skin’s DNA, according to dermatologist and skin surgeon Dr. Carole Hazan.
 However, lifestyle and other factors can also accelerate premature aging and make you look older than you are.
-“My mantra for maintaining healthy skin, aiding rejuvenation, and having a youthful appearance is to eat a well-balanced diet with lots of vitamins, and antioxidants, drink plenty of water, get adequate sleep, exercise regularly, and always use sunscreen, ” says Dr. Hazan.
-Ahead: 16 ways you could be aging your skin prematurely.
+“My mantra for maintaining healthy skin, aiding rejuvenation, and having a youthful appearance is to eat a well-balanced diet with lots of vitamins and antioxidants, drink plenty of water, get adequate sleep, exercise regularly, and always use sunscreen, ” says Dr. Hazan.

 1. Sun and Environmental Damage

 The sun’s UV rays are one of the biggest causes of premature aging.
 Excessive exposure to the sun without SPF, even on cloudy days, damages the skin cells and alters their DNA.
-This leads to a breakdown in the skin’s collagen and elastin fibers making the skin less firm resulting in wrinkles, pigmentation, uneven skin tone, age spots, and thinning.
-“My number one skincare tip to prevent premature aging is always apply SPF 30 whether you are in the sun or not,” says Dr. Hazan.
+This leads to a breakdown in the skin’s collagen and elastin fibers, making the skin less firm, resulting in wrinkles, pigmentation, uneven skin tone, age spots, and thinning.
+“My number one skincare tip to prevent premature aging is always apply SPF 30 whether you are in the sun or not,” says cosmetic dermatologist Dr. Hazan.

 Cigarettes and vaping increase the production of metalloproteinase, an enzyme that breaks down the skin’s collagen and elastin, causing wrinkles and loss of firmness.
-Smoking also reduces blood flow to the skin cells robbing them of vital oxygen and nutrients and dehydrating the dermis leaving skin looking dull and gray.
+Smoking also reduces blood flow to the skin cells, robbing them of vital oxygen and nutrients and dehydrating the dermis, leaving the skin looking dull and gray.

 Alcohol dehydrates the skin, causes inflammation, and depletes it of vitamins and nutrients causing premature aging.
 Because of its inflammatory properties and diuretic effect drinking alcohol makes the skin lose fluid and triggers the production of free radicals which destroy antioxidants.
 The result is dry, wrinkled, bloated, sagging, and dull skin.